Pinaka multi-barrel rocket launcher: Development

-The Indian Army operates the Russian BM-21 Grad Launchers.
-In 1981, in response to the Indian Army's need for a long range artillery system, the Indian Ministry of Defence sanctioned two confidence building projects.
-In July 1983, the Army formulated their General Staff Qualitative Requirement (GSQR) for the system, with planned induction of one Regiment per year from 1994 onwards.
-This system would eventually replace the Grads.
+In 1981, in response to the Indian Army's need for a long range artillery system, the Indian Ministry of Defence (MoD) sanctioned two confidence building projects.
+In July 1983, the Army formulated their General Staff Qualitative Requirement (GSQR) for the system.
+The Armament Research & Development Establishment (ARDE) was appointed the System Coordinator for the project.
+The project included seven other laboratories of the DRDO, such as the Combat Vehicles Research and Development Establishment (CVRDE), High Energy Materials Research Laboratory (HEMRL) and Electronics and Radar Development Establishment (LRDE).